 Nicaragua, a place I wasn’t certain I wanted to see, has been a surprise.

-Making friends in new places is a big part of traveling.
+Making new places your friend is a big part of traveling.

 There is a bit of Columbus in all of us once we let ourselves sail where people tell us we can’t or shouldn’t go.

 One trip to a place, however, doesn’t make you an expert.

 This country can erupt anytime.